 Preparation of antibiotic agar plates

-After the medium has cooled to 50°C, a 1 mL volume of the antibiotic solution is added to the 49 mL aliquot of molten medium.
-The bottle is gently inverted to thoroughly mix the contents before dispensing 25 mL into each of two Petri dishes which have been labelled with the appropriate antibiotic concentration.
+After the medium has cooled to 50°C, a 1 mL volume of the antibiotic solution is added to a 49 mL aliquot of molten medium.
+The bottle is gently inverted to thoroughly mix the contents before dispensing 25 mL into each of the two Petri dishes which have been labelled with the appropriate antibiotic concentration.
 Plates may be used on the same day or stored at 4°C for one day.
-Prior to use, the plates are surface dried for 30 min at 35°C in an incubator.
+Prior to use, the plates are surface dried for 30 minutes at 35°C in an incubator.

 Preparation of the inoculum

-Bacterial strains are grown overnight on horse blood agar (chocolate agar is used for H.influenzae, Brucella agar is used for fastidious anaerobes) incubated at 35°C. Cell suspensions are prepared in sterile 0.9% saline (saline containing 20% peptone water is used for fastidious bacteria) and the turbidity of the suspensions is adjusted to 0.8 using a spectrophotometer set at a wavelength of 640 nm.
+Bacterial strains are grown overnight on horse blood agar (chocolate agar is used for H. influenzae, Brucella agar is used for fastidious anaerobes) incubated at 35°C. Cell suspensions are prepared in sterile 0.9% saline (saline containing 20% peptone water is used for fastidious bacteria) and the turbidity of the suspensions is adjusted to 0.8 using a spectrophotometer set at a wavelength of 640 nm.
 These suspensions thus contain 109cfu/mL.
 Each suspension is diluted 100 fold using a standard 40 dropper Pasteur pipette that delivers one drop (0.025 mL) of the initial suspension into 2.5 mL diluent.

 Replication of the inoculum

 The two suspensions prepared as described above are dispensed into wells of a Steer’s replicator.
 The probes deliver 0.004 mL of the suspensions to the surface of the agar plates.
 For each organism, the inocula used contain 106 and 104 cfu.
 The control plate containing no antibiotic is inoculated first, followed by the remaining agar plates beginning at the lowest and progressing to the highest concentration of antibiotic.
 The inoculated plates are incubated in appropriate conditions for eighteen hours or longer, depending on the growth requirement of tested organisms.
-Appropriate reference strains are also included as controls.
+Appropriate reference strains are included as controls.